[Authors note: This was first written in 2016, but extensively redrafted in 2020.]

 I think it is vital that we revisit the moment of supposed independence.
 We need to rethink the questions that should have been asked at independence.
 We went forth boldly and foolishly without taking stock of where exactly we wanted to go or where we should go and how we would get there.
 We did not ask questions about the entanglements in the colonial ‘gift’ that had been handed to us, and elite complicity in accepting the gift.
 Questions about the political structure, about the patriarchal system, about the class system, about colourism, about the fallacy of tribal belongings… there are questions we should have asked at independence.
 But we did not.
 Now we are left scrambling about for answers to the wrong questions.
 Iwaju o se lo, eyin o se pada si.
 We are stuck in time.
 Cycling on the same spot like a demented tread-miller.
 Not asking questions about who calls the shots, and when we will be able to take our shots.

 It has been suggested that at the end of the civil war, it would have been good to have a truth and reconciliation commission, where all the atrocities of the war and those that led to the war would be laid bare.
 But instead, at the end of the war, the door was closed on the war as if that never happened.
-It is estimated that there were about 100,000 overall military casualties, while between 500,000 and 3 million Biafran civilians died of starvation – mostly children.
+And so Nigerians who were not directly affected know very little about the brutality of the war.
+Yet, it is estimated that there were about 100,000 overall military casualties, while between 500,000 and 3 million Biafran civilians died of starvation – mostly children.
 Think of the trauma of those who survived!
 Biafra is considered the first extreme humanitarian crisis of the modern era, but we have ‘moved on’ from what happened only 50 years ago.
 Indeed!
 We have built barricades on an ulcerous wound, holding our noses against the stench of it.
 We have walled off dynamite, hoping that if we sing loudly enough, we will not hear it ticking.
 But there is still time for truth and reconciliation.
 However, as a mentioned in a different post, there must be truth BEFORE reconciliation.
 After the civil war in Nigeria, there was neither truth nor reconciliation about Biafra.
 In fact, there is no truth about much at all.

 My final point is about Kainene.
 What stayed with me most about both the book and the film was Kainene’s fate.
 I think Adichie struck the right tone here about the realities of the civil war.
 I think it is fitting and right that the last frame does not say ‘Kainene was never found’, but ‘Kainene is still missing’.
 There is a lack of finality in that, a phantom feeling of nearly there loss, that echoes reality.
 Kainene is still missing.
 For so many families across Nigeria, this is a past and present reality.
 Kainene is still missing.